College Insurance Program (CIP)

 Image source: /content/dam/soi/en/web/cms/benefits/trail/publishingimages/trail-logo-color-large.png

-The College Insurance Program (CIP) offers members a healthcare program called Total Retiree Advantage Illinois (TRAIL).
-This program provides Medicare-eligible members and their covered dependents comprehensive medical and prescription drug coverage through TRAIL Medicare Advantage Prescription Drug (commonly referred to as "MAPD") plans.
-The program also includes dental and vision coverage.
-As an individual who is enrolled in Medicare Parts A and B, your annual TRAIL MAPD Open Enrollment Period will be held in the fall of each year.
-The TRAIL MAPD plan year is January 1 through December 31.
+The College Insurance Program (CIP) offers its members a healthcare program called Total Retiree Advantage Illinois (TRAIL).
+This program provides Medicare-eligible members and their covered dependents comprehensive medical and prescription drug coverage through TRAIL Medicare Advantage Prescription Drug (commonly referred to as an “MAPD”) plan.
+The program includes dental and vision coverage.

 • Live in the United States or the U.S. Territories, AND